StevesGitRepo/Wavey/README.md

 <h2>Design</h2>

 I love the design process.
-Whether it's creating a database, scaffolding a web page, or creating a logo I try to balance creativity and usability.
+Whether it's creating a database, scaffolding a web page, or creating a logo I try to balance design and function.
       Here is a example of the evolution of the favicon logo: